-Salary data can help users determine possible future earnings from a potential career or establish a beginning point for compensation negotiations with a potential employer.
-These large sites offer job and industry-specific data along with some specific location variation.
-In addition, many sites listed within the Resources for Specific Industries and Occupations (below) will have salary data for the careers represented.
+Salary data can help users determine possible future earnings from a potential occupation or establish a beginning point for compensation negotiations with a potential employer.
+These sites offer occupation and industry-specific data along with tools to tailor projections to geographic locations.

 This BLS program produces employment and wage estimates for more than 800 occupations.
-These are estimates of the number of people employed in certain occupations, and estimates of the wages paid to them.
-Self-employed persons are not included in the estimates.
-These estimates are available for the nation as a whole, for individual states, and for metropolitan areas; national occupational estimates for specific industries are also available.
+These are estimates of wages paid to the number of people employed in certain occupations.
+Self-employed persons are not included in these estimates.
+Estimates are available for the nation as a whole, for individual states, and for metropolitan areas; national occupational estimates for specific industries are also available.
 As with much of the data produced by BLS, the various reports and datasets can be overwhelming for many users.
-Practitioners can start with the OES Tables as these will present the most relevant data in the most readable fashion.
-Then if more detail is preferred, users can go to the full database to create a customized report.
-The article “How Jobseekers and Employers Can Use Occupational Employment Statistics (OES) Data during Wage and Salary Discussions” (www.bls.gov/oes/highlight_wage_discussions.htm) offers an excellent discussion of how location and even industry affects earnings and relevant discussions with employers.
+Practitioners can start with the OES Charts as these will present the most relevant data in the most readable fashion.
+Then, if more detail is preferred, users can go to the full database to create a customized report.
+The article “How Jobseekers and Employers Can Use Occupational Employment Statistics (OES) Data during Wage and Salary Discussions” (www.bls.gov/oes/highlight_wage_discussions.htm) offers an excellent discussion of how location, and even industry, affects earnings and relevant discussions with employers.

 This site offers users free access to more than just salary data.
-Salary.com gives users information on total compensation, not only what is in the paycheck but also the benefits and perquisites received on the job.
-The Salary Wizard allows users to search for base, median, and top-level earnings in hundreds of jobs in many occupational areas; many of these projections are local as well as national.
-Users will have to register for a free account in order to complete and view the survey, but it is still a much less complicated and involved process than some of the other free salary reports.
+Salary.com gives users information on total compensation, not only what is in the paycheck but also the possible benefits and perks received on the job.
+The US Salary Wizard allows users to search for base, median, and top-level earnings in hundreds of jobs in many occupational areas; many of these projections are local as well as national.
+Users have the option to create a free account and tailor salary projections to meet their experience level, education, evaluation results, and more for an estimate of salary range they can expect for a particular occupation in a specific area.
 Salary.com uses a team of compensation specialists to add value to salary surveys done by others, such as the Bureau of Labor Statistics.
-Users will find helpful articles and exercises on figuring things like benefits, stock options, bonuses (and how to get them), and salary negotiations.
-For a very reasonable fee, users can buy a Personal Salary Report, a very detailed examination of their earning power based on their personal work history and geographic location.
-Other good free tools for users include the two Cost of Living tools found in the “Personal” area of the site.
-The first is the Cost of Living Wizard included in the Statistics Center.
-This allows someone to easily find relevant cost of living data for his or her current location and compare this to other parts of the country.
-The second is the Cost of Living Calculator found at the bottom of the page.
-A user can quickly enter a base salary, current living and working locations, and targeted locations to see what salary adjustments may be necessary in order to maintain a certain standard of living.
+Users will find helpful articles and exercises on topics such as benefits, stock options, bonuses (and how to get them), and salary negotiations.
+Users can choose to purchase a Personal Salary Report, a detailed examination of their earning power based on their personal work history and geographic location (cost ranges from $29.95-$79.95).
+The Cost of Living calculator and resources found under the “Work & Life”” tab may also provide helpful information for those researching and/or evaluating compensation.
 These do not require registration to view.